RudrakshSugandhi/Fectch-Task/README.md

    create_date date
    ); "
 7. Open another terminal to check if the table is created
-   1. run Command : "psql -h localhost -p 5432 -U postgres -W" - connect to localhost server
+   a. run Command : "psql -h localhost -p 5432 -U postgres -W" - connect to localhost server
-   2. command to check the table names " \dt "
-   3. Check if the table user_login visible or not.
+   b. command to check the table names " \dt "c.Check if the table user_login visible or not.

   8. Run the code "etl.py" using command " python etl.py"

    Note: please install python using pip install python

 9. Verify the results using command "Select * FROM user_logins;" in the psql database.